jakobbbb/UnityNativeAndroidCMake/README.md

 ## Setup

-This repo is configured to work out of the box with the included plugin and Unity project out of the box, as well as given that your Unity Editor is installed via Unity Hub at the default location and with NDK (i.e. Android Build Support) included.
-If this is not the case on your system, or you wish to adapt the CMake setup for your own needs, please consider the following:
+This repo is configured to work out of the box with the included plugin and Unity project, as well as given that your Unity Editor is installed via Unity Hub at the default location and with NDK (i.e. Android Build Support) included.
+If this is not the case on your system, or you wish to adapt the CMake setup for your own needs, please consider the
+following:

 A Unity project into which the plugin is to be installed must be specified.
-This is set by default to `./UnityProject` by default and can be overridden by setting the `UNITY_PROJECT_DIR` CMake flag.
+This is set to `./UnityProject` by default and can be overridden by setting the `UNITY_PROJECT_DIR` CMake flag.

 Given the Unity project, the CMake setup will extract the project's Unity version and attempt to locate both the Unity Editor (for inclusion